SWIFTSIM/swiftsimio/docs/source/masking/index.rst

 sub-module but is available easily through the :meth:`swiftsimio.mask` top-level function.

+Note that masking does not currently work with simulations that use dithering.

 This functionality is used heavily in our `VELOCIraptor integration library`_ for only reading data that is near bound objects.